varnerlab/CHEME-1800-Computing-Book/_sources/unit-2-data/reduction 2.md

+---
+jupytext:
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+kernelspec:
+  display_name: Julia
+  language: julia
+  name: julia-1.8
+---

-# Dimensionality reduction
+# Dimensionality Reduction

 ## Introduction

+In this lecture, we'll discuss measurements and distances and dimensionality reduction.
 Measurement and distance tools measure the size of matrix or vector objects and the distances between these objects.
 We'll explore two types of measurement and distance approaches:

 * {ref}`content:measurements-matrix-vector-norms` are mathematical tools to measure the magnitude of matrices and vectors, respectively.
 They are essential in many areas of mathematics, including linear algebra, optimization, and analysis.

 * {ref}`content:measurements-similarity-funtions` are mathematical tools that quantify the similarity between objects, such as vectors or points.
 They are widely used in machine learning, pattern recognition, and data analysis.
 One example of a similarity function is the radial basis function, which measures the distance between two points using a Gaussian distribution and is commonly used in clustering and classification algorithms.

+On the other hand, dimensionality reduction techniques reduce the number of variables in a dataset while retaining as much information as possible:

 * {ref}`content:dimensionality-reduction` systematically reduces the number of variables in a dataset while preserving as much information as possible.
 Dimensionality reduction simplifies data, removes noise, and makes patterns in the data more visible.
 It can also help visualize data, improve machine learning algorithms’ performance, and reduce the storage and computational requirements of working with large datasets.